 Stivers School for the Arts is a public arts magnet school serving students in grades 7–12.
 Stivers pairs intensive training in the arts with a rigorous academic program that regularly produces test scores equal or superior to those of surrounding suburban districts.
 Stivers is a prime example of how participation in the arts enhances academic performance, and it has been ranked by U.S. News and World Report as being among America’s best high schools.

 We Care Arts is a place where people with disabilities learn independence and build self-esteem.
-Those with emotional, cognitive, and/or physical disabilities can come to the facility and create artwork which fosters confidence and empowerment.
-Visit the We Care Arts Gallery to buy one-of-a-kind, individually created gifts for any occasion or stop by the store at Town & Country Shopping Center in Kettering.
+Those with emotional, cognitive, and/or physical disabilities can come to the facility and create artwork that fosters confidence and empowerment.
+Visit the We Care Arts Gallery to buy one-of-a-kind, individually created gifts for any occasion, or stop by the store at Town & Country Shopping Center in Kettering.